matuzo/HTMHell/hell/adventcalendar/2025/9/index.md

   </form>
 </dialog>

-Dialogs can give us both modal and non-modal variants, depending on how we open them.
+The `dialog` element gives us both modal and non-modal variants, depending on how we open them.
 In the case of more than one dialog being opened (assuming no close action happening on the previous dialogs), the most recently opened dialog will appear on top.

 ## Opening with JS